sintefmath/implicit-recon/README.md

 ## Example workflow
-Suppose our dataset is split the directory tree shown above, for which the root of the above directory tree is `BASE_DATA_DIR="CHD_orig/"` and its subdirectory is `SUB_DATA_DIR="output_512"`.
+Suppose our dataset is split following the directory tree shown above, for which the root of the above directory tree is `BASE_DATA_DIR="CHD_orig/"` and its subdirectory is `SUB_DATA_DIR="output_512"`.
 As above, input images are stored in the